-It was the best of times (for Wilma), it was the worst of times (for Betty).
-Meet Wilma and Betty, two hair stylists with six years experience taking paying customers.
+This is the story of Wilma and Betty, two stylists with five years experience behind the chair.
 Wilma and Betty work very differently, and a result have achieved very different levels of success.
+Any salon owner and most seasoned vets have worked with lots of Wilma’s and lots of Bettys over the years.

 Wilma’s day at the salon begins early.
 She arrives at least thirty minutes before her first appointment and sits down with a cup of coffee to scan her schedule for the next few weeks.
 When she spots an issue with timing or anything else, she makes polite notes for the front desk staff so they can fix things before the day of the appointment.
 When that’s done, Wilma reviews the day’s upcoming appointments.
 She looks at each appointment, reading her notes on what she did last time, what products the customer purchased and what they talked about.
 She looks for opportunities, making a note on each ticket about a potential change to discuss or a new product that might be a good one for the customer.
 When the first customer arrives for her appointment Wilma’s up front and ready to go with a game plan for the customer, and for every customer after her.